martin-brennan/writing.martin-brennan.com/_posts/2016-08-24-general-douglas-macarthur-acceptance-speech.md

 <cite>— Plato</cite>
 </blockquote>

-In 1962 [General Douglas MacArthur](https://en.wikipedia.org/wiki/Douglas_MacArthur), one of nine men in history to be a five-star general in the United States Army, and the Commander of US Army Forces in the Far East in World War II, was awarded the [Sylvanus Thayer Award](http://www.westpointaog.org/thayerward).
+<span class="first-letter">I</span>n 1962 [General Douglas MacArthur](https://en.wikipedia.org/wiki/Douglas_MacArthur), one of nine men in history to be a five-star general in the United States Army, and the Commander of US Army Forces in the Far East in World War II, was awarded the [Sylvanus Thayer Award](http://www.westpointaog.org/thayerward).
 MacArthur was eighty-two years old at the time and delivered a stirring and memorable speech that leaves a mark on all those who read or hear it.
 MacArthur died two years after it was given, ending a rich life of military service that cannot possibly be covered in one article, so instead I leave the transcript of his speech at West Point that day in 1962.<!--more-->

 ---------------